earn-alliance/earnalliance-java/README.md

 * java 11+
 * maven build tool

+## Supported platforms
+Any platform capable of running JVM

 ## Installation and Usage

 To install the SDK either pull it from our repository: